-Mission to North America (MNA) exists to celebrate the gospel of Jesus Christ throughout the United States and Canada, providing leadership and encouragement to the local and regional church in church planting, missional partnership and church renewal.
+Mission to North America exists to celebrate and share the gospel of Jesus Christ in the United States and Canada by coming alongside the local and regional church in church planting, church renewal and missional partnerships.

 Our Core Values

 - Centrality of the gospel – We find the gospel in the person and work of Jesus, who came to seek and save the lost.
 (Luke 19:10) And we learn Jesus and the good news of his kingdom through Scripture, God’s holy and inspired word.
 It is through the gospel of Christ that we worship God; it is through the gospel that we experience the joy of sins forgiven; it is through the gospel of Christ that we grow into his likeness and vibrancy; and it is through the gospel that we live in resurrection hope.

 - Call to evangelism – To know Christ is to make him known.
 (Matthew 28:18ff.)
 Celebrating the gospel involves sharing it.
 We share joyfully that which we treasure deeply.
 We look for the gospel to run out wide, bringing many new converts to Jesus and into the life of his kingdom through our witness, and down deep, penetrating the hidden and dark spaces of our lives and bringing healing to the wounded and broken joints of our being.

 - Power in prayer – Jesus tells us: “Apart from me, you can do nothing.”
 But, whoever abides in him and depends upon him will bear much fruit.
 (John 15:5) At MNA, we abide in Christ through prayer.
 We want his way, life, his path, and his fruitfulness, rather than our own.
 We challenge everyone in our organization to become a person of prayer.
 Prayer should be our first and primary action as a ministry.